MusicDin/kubitect/docs/user-guide/getting-started.md

                 keyfile: "~/.ssh/id_rsa_server1" # Password-less SSH key file
         ```

-In this tutorial we will use only a localhost.
+In this tutorial we will use only localhost.

 ## Step 4 - Define cluster infrastructure